digipost/digipost-data-types/readme.md

 ## Proof

-Represents a legal document (Certificate, Lisence, Permit, etc.) issued to a single person, valid for one or more time periods.
+Represents a legal document (Certificate, Licence, Permit, etc.) issued to a single person, valid for one or more time periods.

 ### Fields